Tehes/dice-roller/README.md

 4. Use the **hamburger menu** to toggle the sidebar with additional settings.
 5. Use the **slider** to select the number of dice.
 6. Choose the **number of sides** for the dice from the dropdown.

+## Offline Support

+The app is a Progressive Web App (PWA), meaning you can use it offline after the initial load.
+The service worker caches important files, so you can roll and lock dice anytime, anywhere.